 The YouTube platform is accessible in over fifty languages in nearly every country.
 Google owns YouTube, so all you need to create a YouTube account is a Google account.

-Youtube recommendations say that you have to use a JPG, PNG or GIF file format for your profile picure or video thumbnails.
+Youtube recommendations say you must use a JPG, PNG, or GIF file format for your profile picture or video thumbnails.

-If you are trying to use an AVIF, it refuses to load the image due to: load the image because it violates the following Content Security Policy directive: "img-src https: data: android-webview-video-poster:".
+Suppose you are trying to use an AVIF.
+In that case, it refuses to load the image due to: load the image because it violates the following Content Security Policy directive: "img-src https: data: android-webview-video-poster:".

-Do not get confused, since browsing for an profile picture, modern formats like JXL and AVIF are shown as supported image formats.
+Do not get confused, since browsing for a profile picture, modern formats like JXL and AVIF are shown as supported image formats.